This post originally ran July 26, 2010 and I'm in a place where I need to remember these words. It's so easy to fall into the trap of being defined...

 When I first got my diagnosis back in 2003 I don't think many people understood what Asperger Syndrome was.
 Outside of the elite professionals in the field I feel like it was misunderstood, if understood at all.
 "So is it or isn't it autism?" was a question I had to answer all the time.
 It was frustrating to the extreme because, at the time, I didn't fully know what it meant.

 Shortly after my diagnosis I looked on the internet to try and better understand this foreign sounding syndrome I had.
-What I found was not helpful at all because this website said that, in very concrete language, "People with Asperger Syndrom don't form relationships, don't have friends and are depressed."
+What I found was not helpful at all because this website said that, in very concrete language, "People with Asperger Syndrome will never have a job, will never have friends, and will never be happy."

 There were no words like "may" or "could" in the website I read.
 This was the first reading I did on the subject and I instantly began living life in a proverbial vacuum.
 Nothing mattered because I believed the words on that website.
 Up until that point I had lived my life just fine, but after the diagnosis and that website the name Asperger began to define me.